-- 8. The Climate Change Act 2008 (amended in June 2019) commits the UK to reducing emissions of carbon dioxide and other greenhouse gases to zero by 20504.
-Progress against the 2050 target is measured by legally binding carbon budgets, which cap the amount of greenhouse gases that can be emitted by the UK over a five-year period (measured by the Committee on Climate Change). - 9.
-By 2017, UK greenhouse gas emissions were 43% below 1990 levels, but as Figure 1 shows, this was mostly due to a reduction in emissions from the power, industry, and waste sectors, with all other sectors largely remaining flat.
+- 2.1 The Climate Change Act 2008 (amended in June 2019) commits the UK to reducing emissions of carbon dioxide and other greenhouse gases to zero by 2050 (view the Climate Change Act).
+Progress against the 2050 target is measured by legally binding carbon budgets (measured by the Committee on Climate Change) that cap the amount of greenhouse gases that can be emitted over a five-year period - 2.2 By 2017, UK greenhouse gas emissions were 43% below 1990 levels, but as Figure 1 shows, this was mostly due to a reduction in emissions from the power, industry, and waste sectors, with all other sectors largely remaining constant.